lopezator/hello-docker-react/README.md

 * $ docker-compose logs

+Stop a detached mode run:

+* $ docker-compose down

+Run commands into your container without going into, from your host machine:

+* $ docker-compose exec hello-docker-react mycommand

-Enter into your container to run commands inside it:
+Enter into your container to run commands inside it (ssh-like):

 * $ docker-compose exec hello-docker-react bash